-The most important innovation on Brand Hype is our database, which contains details on every single brand appearance in over 200 well-known movies.
-This is accessible in several ways: From the menu above you can see a list of all the movies we've logged so far.
+The most important project innovation is our database, containing details on every single brand appearance in over 200 well-known Hollywood movies.
+This is still accessible in several ways: From the menu above you can see a list of all the movies we logged.
 Or the most branded movies; or the most branded characters.
 Using the Visualizer, you can select a movie from the database and create a visual map of all the brands it contains - in three different ways.
-Finally, advanced users can access the database directly (via the Brand Hype API).
+Finally, advanced users can still access the database directly (via the Brand Hype API, above).

-The Brand Hype database has been designed so that anyone with questions about product placement, including students, teachers, journalists, media literacy advocates and media researchers can ask questions such as: "which movies feature Chevrolet cars?"
-(Answer: We have 9 listed so far, including A Beautiful Mind, The Clearing, Constantine, Sin City, etc.); or, "How many times did Fed Ex actually appear in Cast Away?"
+The Brand Hype database was designed so that anyone with questions about product placement - students, teachers, journalists, media literacy advocates and media researchers - could ask questions such as: "which movies feature Chevrolet cars?"
+(Answer: we have 9 listed, including A Beautiful Mind, The Clearing, Constantine, Sin City, etc.); or, "How many times did Fed Ex actually appear in Cast Away?"
 (Answer: 56 times.)

 - Product Placement Bibliography